EVORA-project/evora-ontology/models/docs/Publication.md

     multivalued: false
   journal:
     name: journal
-    description: The scientific journal in which the publication was published
+    description: The scientific journal in which the publication was published.
     title: journal
     close_mappings:
     - wdp:P1433